wmerussi/stock-market-check/README.md

 Run de application, search for a stock market share and then check the chart and table of the result.

-This app is using the `https://finance.yahoo.com/` api routed through `https://rapidapi.com/` due Yahoo CORS issue.
+This app is using the [Finance Yahoo](https://finance.yahoo.com/) api routed through [Rapidapi](https://rapidapi.com/) due Yahoo CORS issue.

 ## Development server